 LEARNING FROM THE PYGMY FOREST

 Over the summer I hiked the Pygmy Forest in Salt Point State Park in Gualala, California.
 On the south side of Gualala grow stands of miniature Bolander Pine, Bishop Pine, Mendocino Cypress and Redwood trees.
-These trees are stunted in stature due to the combination of highly-acidic, nutrient-free soil and rock layer that prevents drainage, root growth and subsequently overall tree growth.
+These trees are stunted in stature due to the combination of highly-acidic, poor soil quality and rock layer that prevents drainage, root growth and subsequently overall tree growth.

 What about you?
 What is in your refrigerator, freezer and pantry?
 Do you choose a variety of foods including lean protein, whole grains, fresh fruits and vegetables, low fat dairy, seeds, nuts and legumes?
 Are you avoiding certain foods due to a health concern and/or to lose weight?

-Our bodies need a steady, well-intentioned supply of lean protein, complex carbohydrates, healthy fats, vitamins, minerals and water to manufacture new cells, allow us to live and breathe and heal if there is an injury.
+Our bodies need a steady, well-intentioned supply of lean protein, complex carbohydrates, heart-healthy fats, vitamins, minerals and water to manufacture new cells, allow us to live and breathe and heal if there is an injury.
 Remember, what we eat today, prepares us for the days ahead.
 Choose a variety of foods in moderate amounts and you will find yourself able to go the distance...including all the way to the skyline!

 Please note this article is not intended to be a substitute for informed medical advice.
 You should not use this information to diagnose or treat a health condition.
 Please check with your doctor before changing your diet, taking supplements or beginning a new exercise/fitness routine.